 We Are…The Historic Dewdney Pub, also known as the Church of the Blues.
-We are located along the banks of the Dewdney slough in the rural Dewdney/Deroche area of the Fraser Valley, just off scenic Highway 7.
+We are located along the banks of the Dewdney slough in the rural Dewdney/Deroche area of the Fraser Valley, just off scenic Highway 7; 10 min. east of Mission.

 The building started as an Anglican church in 1912; survived the catastrophic 1948 Flood; became a residence much later; and was finally transformed into a pub in 1978.
 It was of the first neighborhood pubs in BC.

-Recent renovations have kept the historic value of the building with vintage light fixtures, local historic photos, fir wainscoting, stained glass and memorabilia respectful of the fishing, logging and farming of the surrounding area.
+Renovations have kept the historic value of the building with vintage light fixtures, local historic photos, fir wainscoting, stained glass and memorabilia respectful of the farming and logging in the surrounding area.

 This is the real deal, a real roadhouse, with great food, great music and great friendly service.